 The CJ-3B is represented by a great profile shot of Gerald Oswald's '63.
 His Jeep has been featured here at CJ3B.info more than once in the past -- see for example the Caravan to Cuyahoga in 2013, and a trail ride at the Bantam Jeep Heritage Festival in 2016.

 For me, other standouts during the year are Tremaine Cooper's CJ-2 AgriJeep in May, a 1942 Canadian Army slat-grille MB for Canada Day in July, Lindsay Clarke's Cerulean Blue DJ-3A Surrey for August, and an FC-150 minibus from Sweden (nicknamed "Marilyn" for its curves) in December.

 All in all, I guarantee that Holy Toledo! will provide you with a great Christmas afternoon of reading, and then a full year of enjoyable moments as it hangs on your wall. -- Derek Redmond

-Holy Toledo! is currently the only calendar in the Norris-Banonis lineup.
-It can be ordered online at dispatchermagazine.com, and the price is $14.99 each, plus $6 shipping in the US.
-(If you have a big house, you can get the 10-pack for $110.00!)
+Holy Toledo! can be ordered online at dispatchermagazine.com, and the price is $14.99 each, plus $6 shipping in the U.S. ($13 overseas.)

 See more Advertising and Literature on CJ3B.info.